DevsCube-Official/AETERNUM/README.md

 - Rogue - Use potions of invisibility
 - Miner - Use pickaxes (change durability of pickaxes)
 - Enchanter - Enchant Items

+As of v0.1.3, new methods to level up have been introduced.
+- Eating beetroot (Can be changed using the config.)
+- Learning an ability
+- Using a class stone
+- USING an ability
+- Using an energy capsule
+- Obtaining an advancement from the aeternum advancements
+- XP level up

 </details>